swusjask/swusjask.github.io/_pages/about.md

 ## Research Interest

 I have broad research interests in **cryptography**, from the **foundations of cryptography** to practical **privacy-preserving systems**.
-I am particularly interested in foundational questions such as which hardness assumptions on groups and lattices suffice for secure computation and proof systems while remaining secure in the post-quantum setting.
+I am particularly interested in foundational questions such as which hardness assumptions on lattices suffice for secure computation and proof systems while remaining secure in the post-quantum setting.
 I am open to learning specific areas within cryptography where **theoretical computer science** and **mathematics** are deeply involved

 ## Education